rpy2/rpy2/doc/source/graphics.rst

    :scale: 50

-Polygons can be used for maps, as shown is a relatively artificial example below:
+Polygons can be used for maps, as shown in the relatively artificial example below:

 .. literalinclude:: _static/demos/graphics.py